alanng10/Lang/Docue/a.md

 Lang uses the word "he" to refer to one third party person.

 Lang uses the letter "A" to refer to alpha that is applicable to all.
+The letter "X" refers to generality that is applicable to all.